ricmmartins/azure-digital-natives-checklist/docs/index.md

 # Docs Folder

-This folder contains supporting documentation and guides for the **Azure Digital Natives Checklist** repository.
+This folder contains supporting documentation and guides for the **Azure Digital Natives Guide** repository.
 The documents here are designed to help startups moving from MVP to production in their Azure environments.

 ## Contents